 g.
 Notices.
-Any notice, consent, demand or request required or permitted to be given under this Agreement shall be in writing and, except as otherwise provided, shall be deemed sufficient: (i) when sent by email from you to Leif, as the Company's processing agent, at team@leif.org or to such other email address as Company or Leif may provide to you from time to time, and (ii) when sent by Company or h.
+Any notice, consent, demand or request required or permitted to be given under this Agreement shall be in writing and, except as otherwise provided, shall be deemed sufficient: (i) when sent by email from you to Leif, as the Company's processing agent, at team@leif.org or to such other email address as Company or Leif may provide to you from time to time, and (ii) when sent by Company or Leif to you via email at the email address you last provided to Company or Leif.

+h.
 Execution; Electronic Transactions.
 This Agreement may be executed electronically or manually.
 Execution may be completed in counterparts (including both counterparts that are executed on paper and counterparts that are electronic records and executed electronically), which together shall constitute a single agreement.
 Any copy of this Agreement (including a copy printed from an image of this Agreement that has been stored electronically) shall have the same legal effect as an original.